• Multiple Offers

 Microlit Micropipette NERO Ranges

 Our new launch, Microlit NERO, is designed using μAir™ (Micro-air) Technology for enhanced accuracy and precision.
-It helps in reducing the extra dead air space between the pipette tip cone and piston, which ultimately leads to less air compression and high precision.
+It helps reduce the extra dead air space between the pipette tip cone and piston, which ultimately leads to less air compression and high precision.
 It also features our in-house UniCal™ technology, which is a unique calibration mechanism that enables rapid in-lab calibration in a one-time operation without the need to disengage the digits from the plunger mechanism.
-This makes the re-calibration process of micropipettes much simpler, time and cost-effective, as well as user-friendly.
+This makes the re-calibration process of micropipettes much simpler, time, and cost-effective, as well as user-friendly, enhancing the accuracy of micropipette use.

 If you need micropipettes that can ensure accuracy and precision while providing utmost comfort during pipetting, the Microlit NERO will fulfill all of your lab pipetting requirements.
 To know more about the features and functionality of Microlit NERO micropipettes, please contact us at info-usa@microlit.com or visit our website Microlit NERO.